Luca-Hu/Luca-Hu/README.md

 - Later, I came to the United States for my master's degree.
 In my first term, I learnt the course CS7340 "Service Oriented Software Engineering", I got exposed to the development of REST APPs.
 And then I started to learn how to make complete full-stack APPs.
-- I have made some of the results of my study public on my Github page, welcome your tests and advices.
+- I have made some of the results of my study public on my Github page.
+Welcome to test and give me advice.

 - 🌱 At present, I am deepening my learning of Java and javascript, as well as their application.